langchain-ai/langgraph/docs/docs/concepts/persistence.md

 Under the hood, checkpointing is powered by checkpointer objects that conform to [BaseCheckpointSaver][langgraph.checkpoint.base.BaseCheckpointSaver] interface.
 LangGraph provides several checkpointer implementations, all implemented via standalone, installable libraries:

 * `langgraph-checkpoint`: The base interface for checkpointer savers ([BaseCheckpointSaver][langgraph.checkpoint.base.BaseCheckpointSaver]) and serialization/deserialization interface ([SerializerProtocol][langgraph.checkpoint.serde.base.SerializerProtocol]).
-Includes in-memory checkpointer implementation ([MemorySaver][langgraph.checkpoint.memory.MemorySaver]) for experimentation.
+Includes in-memory checkpointer implementation ([InMemorySaver][langgraph.checkpoint.memory.InMemorySaver]) for experimentation.
 LangGraph comes with `langgraph-checkpoint` included.
 * `langgraph-checkpoint-sqlite`: An implementation of LangGraph checkpointer that uses SQLite database ([SqliteSaver][langgraph.checkpoint.sqlite.SqliteSaver] / [AsyncSqliteSaver][langgraph.checkpoint.sqlite.aio.AsyncSqliteSaver]).
 Ideal for experimentation and local workflows.
 Needs to be installed separately.
 * `langgraph-checkpoint-postgres`: An advanced checkpointer that uses Postgres database ([PostgresSaver][langgraph.checkpoint.postgres.PostgresSaver] / [AsyncPostgresSaver][langgraph.checkpoint.postgres.aio.AsyncPostgresSaver]), used in LangGraph Cloud.
 Ideal for using in production.
 Needs to be installed separately.